The Concept of Beer Money and Making Money Online

 Focus groups are a more in depth survey type.
 You exchange your time and opinion for some sort of payment.
 There’s a variety of these online but many require your personal attendance.

 The best way to find ones local to area is to simply search Focus Group State(your state) if you’re in the USA.
 These often pay pretty well($50-$100/hr) but you won’t get them too often.
 If you like in a big city like NYC then you’re in luck because that’s where they often happen.
+However, these may not be an option right now with the various shut downs in place today.

-However, online focus group type websites do exist.
+Thankfully, online focus group type websites do exist.

 The best one I’ve found so far is Respondent.
 Respondent is a website that pairs researchers with high quality research participants for group or one on one studies.